seventwentyseven/zenith/README.md

 Frontend for gulag, our private one.

 ### How to install?
-ask def, basically complie tailwind and install noede and requirements for backend then run with hypercorn
+ask def, basically complie tailwind and install node and requirements for backend then run with hypercorn